-The first of this years Worling Tests will be held on 23rd May at Logiealmond Estate Pertshire, please find below links to Schedule and Entry Form
+The first of this years Worling Tests will be held on 23rd May at Logiealmond Estate Pertshire, please find below link to updated Test Schedule and Entry Form

 The Golden Retriever Club of Scotland are pleased to announce that Mrs Sarah Winters has been appointed as our New Field Trial Secretary Affix (Philchris) we wish her every success ans look forward to working with her in 2023

 A Working Test has been organised for Saturday 20th May 2023 at Logiealmond by kind permission of Philip Blount

 Field Trials and Working Tests